Court Rules

 Source text: Requests for extensions of time shall only be considered if made at least two (2) business days prior to a scheduled deadline.
 The party seeking an extension of time should attempt to gain the consent of all other parties before submitting said request.
 The request should be made in writing via CM/ECF as a letter request.
 The request must set forth: (a) the currently scheduled deadline(s) sought to be extended; (b) the length of extension requested; (c) the basis for the extension request; (d) whether all parties consent to or oppose the request; and (e) whether the extension request, if granted, would impact other scheduled dates or deadlines.

-Adjournment requests require 3 business days notice and must include specific information.
+Adjournment requests must be made at least 3 business days in advance, in writing via CM/ECF, and must include specific required information.

-Source text: Extension of Time: Absent exigent circumstances, requests for extensions of time must be submitted at least three (3) business days before the scheduled deadline, or the request will not be considered.
+Source text: Absent exigent circumstances, requests for extensions of time must be submitted at least three (3) business days before the scheduled deadline, or the request will not be considered.
 The request should be made in writing via CM/ECF as a letter request All requests for an extension of time, other than automatic extensions pursuant to Local Rule 6.1(b) or 7.1(d)(5), must comport with Local Rule 6.1 and include (i) the date(s) sought to be extended; (ii) the number of previous extensions; (iii) the reason for the current request; and (iv) whether the adversary consents and, if not, the reason given by the adversary for refusing consent.
-If the requested extension affects any other scheduled dates/deadlines, the request must list the proposed change for all other dates/deadlines.

 Court may impose attorneys’ fees if adjournment consent is unreasonably withheld.